 Transportation systems have a major impact upon population patterns and urban economic development.
 The transportation services of a city are the "life support system" of the citizens.
-The transportation service adds value to the goods shipped and expands the potential market areas as demonstrated on pp. 44-45.
+The transportation service adds value to the goods shipped and this topic deserves consideration.
 Transportation systems help determines the economic value of products.
-Transportation also plays an important role in the movement of people.
+A simple model in the text describes how this is true.